-- Ensure sufficient staff resources are maintained to deliver statutory functions and the 2017 Business Plan in line with the Board's priorities - Maintain staff development budget and encourage flexible working, and interaction with outside organisations to further enhance knowledge, skills and engagement - Continue to cultivate an environment that supports engagement and encourages team members to reach their full potential - Ensure that pay and reward is competitive and attracts and retains high calibre staff - Continue to build on ARB's people strategy and key succession planning policy - Introduce online expenses system - Replace human resources software
+- Ensure sufficient staff resources are maintained to deliver statutory functions and ARB's Business Plan in line with the Board's priorities. - Maintain staff development budget and encourage flexible working, and interaction with outside organisations to further enhance knowledge, skills and engagement. - Continue to cultivate an environment that supports engagement and encourages team members to reach their full potential. - Ensure that pay and reward is competitive and attracts and retains high calibre staff. - Continue to build on ARB's people strategy and key succession planning policy. - Introduce online expenses system. - Replace Human Resources Software package.

-- Maintain adequate staffing levels in 2017 - Evidence of increased flexible working across the organisation to deliver statutory functions - A committed and engaged staff resource (annual engagement survey)
+- Maintain adequate staffing levels. - Evidence of increased flexible working across the organisation to deliver statutory functions. - A committed and engaged staff resource (Annual Engagement survey). - An integrated efficient online expenses system with positive feedback from system users. - Efficient Human Resources system in place.

-5. Deliver the recommendations resulting from the Periodic Review and maintain Government and Stakeholder confidence
+5. Deliver the recommendations resulting from the Periodic Review and maintain Government and Stakeholder confidence.

-- Respond to outcome of the Review and develop an implementation plan, if appropriate - Ensure there are sufficient resources in place, to deliver relevant outcomes
+- Respond to outcome of review and develop an implementation plan, if appropriate. - Ensure there are sufficient resources in place, to deliver relevant outcomes.

-- Statutory functions delivered efficiently and effectively, alongside any requirement for the organisation to change - Successful development of an Operational Plan once the outcomes of the Review are known.
-Stakeholder satisfaction with ARB's communications around the Periodic Review - Continue to place updates about the Periodic Review into the public domain
+- Statutory functions delivered efficiently and effectively, alongside any requirement for the organisation to change. - Successful development of an Operational Plan once the outcomes of the Review are known.
+Stakeholder satisfaction with ARB's communications around the Periodic Review. - Continue to place updates about the Periodic Review into the public domain. - · Implementation plan delivered

-6. Efficient financial management
+6. Efficient Financial Management

-- Clear budget setting process agreed and understood by the Board - Regular monitoring of outcomes against budget, along with forward planning, horizon scanning and early warning alert mechanism of variances to the Board - Prompt notification of fees - Alignment of budget to Business Plan, including capital expenditure projects - Provide 3 year forecasts to capture longer term financial obligations - Develop a property strategy - Annually review the Board's Investment Strategy and the Investment and Management arrangement
+- Clear budget setting process agreed and understood by the Board. - Regular monitoring of outcomes against budget, along with forward planning, horizon scanning and early warning alert mechanism of variances to the Board. - · Prompt notification of fees. - Alignment of budget to Business Plan, including capital expenditure projects. - Provide 3 year forecasts to capture longer term financial obligations. - Develop a property strategy. - Annually review the Board's Investment Strategy and the Investment and Management arrangement.

-- Deliver ARB's work as set out in the 2017 Business Plan within budget - Deliver the 2017 fee process efficiently, with clear and timely communication with registrants who are aware of the fee cut-off date, resulting in a lower number of registrants being removed for non-payment than in 2016 - An informed Board, which is provided with information in a concise way, enabling them to govern the organisation effectively - Have in place a project plan for reviewing ARB's premises options - Have in place an agreed investment strategy
+- Deliver ARB's work as set out in the Business Plan within budget. - To deliver the 2018 fee process efficiently, with clear and timely communication, with registrants who are aware of the fee cut-off date, resulting in a lower number of registrants being removed for non-payment than in 2017. - An informed Board, which is provided information in a concise way, enabling them to govern the organisation effectively. - To have in place a project plan for reviewing ARB's premises options. - To have in place an agreed Investment Strategy.

-7. Compliance with legal obligations
+7. Compliance with Legal Obligations

-- Health and safety
+- · Health and safety.

-- Employment requirements
+- Employment requirements.

-- Data handling
+- Data handling.

-- PAYE
+- PAYE.

-- No adverse health and safety incidents taking place during 2017 - Implement any required change to procedures and processes as required
+- No adverse health and safety incidents taking place during 2017/2018. - Implement any required change to procedures and processes as required.